Oscil8/veneur/sinks/prometheus/README.md

 #### `prometheus_remote_flush_max_per_body`

-  This says how many metrics to include in the body of each Remote Write request.
+  How many metrics to include in the body of each Remote Write request.
 A sample will be split into multiple ones that will be sent in parallel if the limit is exceeded.

   Default value:
   ```